Economic Freedom Fighters: Economics

-The EFF has been vocal in its criticism of black business owners and black owners of mining companies in South Africa.
+The EFF has vocally criticised black business owners, particularly in South Africa's mining sector.
 In an address at the Oxford Union in November 2015, Malema spoke out against billionaire mining company owner Patrice Motsepe.
-Further protests in 2015, the EFF delivered demands that included the socialisation of the mining sector and called for more explicit targets for the 26% BEE ownership required by law.
+During further protests in 2015, the EFF delivered demands that included the socialisation of the mining sector and called for more explicit targets for the 26% BEE ownership required by law.
 The EFF is a vocal proponent of expanding the role of South African state-owned enterprises in the national economy.
-Malema addressed a crowd in Marikana, Rustenburg in the platinum mining area, blaming mining companies and calling out platinum mining company Lonmin in particular, for poverty in the region.
+In a public address at Marikana in the Rustenburg area, near the site of the Marikana massacre, Malema blamed mining companies for poverty in the region and called out platinum mining company Lonmin in particular.